EventStore/documentation/docs/clients/tcp/dotnet/21.2/appending.md

 ## Transactions

-You might perform multiple writes to EventStoreDB as one transaction.
+You might perform multiple writes to KurrentDB as one transaction.
 However, the transaction can only append events to one stream.
 Transactions across multiple streams are not supported.

 You can open a transaction by using the `StartTransactionAsync` method of the `IEventStoreConnection` instance.
 After you got the transaction instance, you can use it to append events.
 Finally, you can either commit or roll back the transaction.